oVirt/ovirt-site/source/documentation/admin-guide/chap-Logical_Networks.html.md

 **Creating a New Logical Network in a Data Center or Cluster**

-1. Click the **Data Centers** or **Clusters** resource tabs, and select a data center or cluster in the results list.
+1. Click **Compute** &rarr; **Data Centers** or **Compute** &rarr; **Clusters**.

+2. Click the data center or cluster name to open the details view.

-2. Click the **Logical Networks** tab of the details pane to list the existing logical networks.
+3. Click the **Logical Networks** tab.

+4. Open the **New Logical Network** window:

-    * From the **Data Centers** details pane, click **New** to open the **New Logical Network** window.
+    * From the **Data Centers** details pane, click **New**.

-    * From the **Clusters** details pane, click **Add Network** to open the **New Logical Network** window.
+    * From the **Clusters** details pane, click **Add Network**.

-3. Enter a **Name**, **Description**, and **Comment** for the logical network.
+5. Enter a **Name**, **Description**, and **Comment** for the logical network.

-4. Optionally select the **Create on external provider** check box.
-Select the **External Provider** from the drop-down list and provide the IP address of the **Physical Network**.
-The **External Provider** drop-down list will not list any external providers in read-only mode.

-    If **Create on external provider** is selected, the **Network Label**, **VM Network**, and **MTU** options are disabled.

-5. Enter a new label or select an existing label for the logical network in the **Network Label** text field.

 6. Optionally enable **Enable VLAN tagging**.

 7. Optionally disable **VM Network**.

+8. Optionally select the **Create on external provider** check box.
+This disables the **Network Label**, **VM Network**, and **MTU** options.

+9. Select the **External Provider**.
+The **External Provider** list does not include external providers that are in read-only mode.

+You can create an internal, isolated network, by selecting **ovirt-provider-ovn** on the **External Provider** list and leaving **Connect to physical network** unselected.

+10. Enter a new label or select an existing label for the logical network in the **Network Label** text field.

-8. Set the **MTU** value to **Default (1500)** or **Custom**.
+11. Set the **MTU** value to **Default (1500)** or **Custom**.

-9. From the **Cluster** tab, select the clusters to which the network will be assigned.
+12. From the **Cluster** tab, select the clusters to which the network will be assigned.
 You can also specify whether the logical network will be a required network.

-10. If **Create on external provider** is selected, the **Subnet** tab will be visible.
+13. If **Create on external provider** is selected, the **Subnet** tab will be visible.
 From the **Subnet** tab, select the **Create subnet** and enter a **Name**, **CIDR**, and **Gateway** address, and select an **IP Version** for the subnet that the logical network will provide.
 You can also add DNS servers as required.

-11. From the **vNIC Profiles** tab, add vNIC profiles to the logical network as required.
+14. From the **vNIC Profiles** tab, add vNIC profiles to the logical network as required.

-12. Click **OK**.
+15. Click **OK**.

-You have defined a logical network as a resource required by a cluster or clusters in the data center.
-If you entered a label for the logical network, it will be automatically added to all host network interfaces with that label.
+If you entered a label for the logical network, it is automatically added to all host network interfaces with that label.

     **Note:** When creating a new logical network or making changes to an existing logical network that is used as a display network, any running virtual machines that use that network must be rebooted before the network becomes available or the changes are applied.

 ### Editing a Logical Network

 Edit the settings of a logical network.

-**Editing a Logical Network**

     **Important:** A logical network cannot be edited or moved to another interface if it is not synchronized with the network configuration on the host.
 See [Editing host network interfaces](Editing_host_network_interfaces) on how to synchronize your networks.

-1. Click the **Data Centers** resource tab, and select the data center of the logical network in the results list.
+**Editing a Logical Network**

+1. Click **Compute** &rarr; **Data Centers**.

+2. Click the data center’s name to open the details view.

-2. Click the **Logical Networks** tab in the details pane to list the logical networks in the data center.
+3. Click the **Logical Networks** tab and select a logical network.

-3. Select a logical network and click **Edit** to open the **Edit Logical Network** window.
+4. Click **Edit**.

-4. Edit the necessary settings.
+5. Edit the necessary settings.

-5. Click **OK** to save the changes.
+    **Note:** You can edit the name of a new or existing network, with the exception of the default network, without having to stop the virtual machines.

+6. Click **OK**.

     **Note:** Multi-host network configuration automatically applies updated network settings to all of the hosts within the data center to which the network is assigned.
 Changes can only be applied when virtual machines using the network are down.
 You cannot rename a logical network that is already configured on a host.
 You cannot disable the **VM Network** option while virtual machines or templates using that network are running.

 ### Removing a Logical Network

-You can remove a logical network from the **Networks** resource tab or the **Data Centers** resource tab.
+You can remove a logical network from **Network** &rarr; **Networks** or **Compute** &rarr; **Data Centers**.
 The following procedure shows you how to remove logical networks associated to a data center.
 For a working oVirt environment, you must have at least one logical network used as the `ovirtmgmt` management network.

 **Removing Logical Networks**

-1. Click the **Data Centers** resource tab, and select the data center of the logical network in the results list.
+1. Click **Compute** &rarr; **Data Centers**.

+2. Click the data center’s name to open the details view.

-2. Click the **Logical Networks** tab in the details pane to list the logical networks in the data center.
+3. Click the **Logical Networks** tab to list the logical networks in the data center.

-3. Select a logical network and click **Remove** to open the **Remove Logical Network(s)** window.
+4. Select a logical network and click **Remove**.

-4. Optionally, select the **Remove external network(s) from the provider(s) as well** check box to remove the logical network both from the Manager and from the external provider if the network is provided by an external provider.
+5. Optionally, select the **Remove external network(s) from the provider(s) as well** check box to remove the logical network both from the Manager and from the external provider if the network is provided by an external provider.
 The check box is grayed out if the external provider is in read-only mode.

-5. Click **OK**.
+6. Click **OK**.

-The logical network is removed from the Manager and is no longer available.
+The logical network is removed from the Engine and is no longer available.

+### Configuring a Non-Management Logical Network as the Default Route

+The default route used by hosts in a cluster is through the management network (ovirtmgmt).
+The following procedure provides instructions to configure a non-management logical network as the default route.

+**Prerequisite:**

+* If you are using the default_route custom property, you need to clear the custom property from all attached hosts and then follow this procedure.

+**Configuring the Default Route Role**

+1. Click **Network** &rarr; **Networks**.

+2. Click the name of the non-management logical network to configure as the default route to access its details.

+3. Click the **Clusters** tab.

+4. Click **Manage Network** to open the **Manage Network** window.

+5. Select the **Default Route** checkbox for the appropriate cluster(s).

+6. Click **OK**.

+When networks are attached to a host, the default route of the host will be set on the network of your choice.
+It is recommended to configure the default route role before any host is added to your cluster.
+If your cluster already contains hosts, they may become out-of-sync until you sync your change to them.

 ### Viewing or Editing the Gateway for a Logical Network